d12frosted/elpa-mirror/melpa/kurecolor-readme.txt

 [![MELPA](https://stable.melpa.org/packages/kurecolor-badge.svg)](https://stable.melpa.org/#/kurecolor)
 [![MELPA](https://melpa.org/packages/kurecolor-badge.svg)](https://melpa.org/#/kurecolor)

-It's recommend you use kurekolor commands in conjunction with rainbow-mode, for instant feedback on color changes.
+When using kurecolor commands, we suggest using rainbow-mode for instant feedback on color changes.

 ## Installing

-Kurecolor is on MELPA, you can install using `package.el`
+Kurecolor is on MELPA, you can install using `package.el'

     M-x package-install kurecolor

 ### Tests

 This package has a suite of unit tests.
-To run them load both kurecolor and kurecolor-test, and then do `M-x ert` (accept `default`).
+To run them load both kurecolor and kurecolor-test, and then do `M-x ert' (accept `default').

 ## Ephemera